BryceVandegrift/website/content/software.md

 And finally, for presentations, I use [sent](https://tools.suckless.org/sent/) for its simplicity as it can effortlessly turn plain text files into simple presentations.
+For more professional and complex presentations I use the LaTeX beamer class.

 ### Mail